Coherence Co

-A practice for leaders whose organisations are harder to run than they should be
+A practice for leaders whose organisation is harder to run than it should be

 About

-Experience Shaped From WithinSenior leadership work produces a particular kind of judgement when it is lived from the inside.For two decades I have held leadership accountability inside complex organisations where delivery mattered and the margin for error was real.
+How the work is builtSenior leadership work produces a particular kind of judgement when it is lived from the inside, not studied from the outside.Coherence Co draws on senior leadership accountability where delivery mattered and the margin for error was real.
 Public sector systems.
 Community partnerships.
-Elite sport delivery.That experience builds the ability to see what is actually happening inside a system.
+Elite sport delivery.That experience builds the ability to see what is actually happening in a system, and the discipline to name it without flinching.The work is also grounded in decades of research and practice.
+Systems leadership and organisational learning.
+The theory of action and the behavioural science of how change actually holds.
+Each sharpened by reading work as it is done, not as it is described.Track record

-• Holding several GM-level accountabilities inside a large public organisation during significant transition
+• GM-level accountabilities inside a large public organisation through significant transition

-• Leading delivery for three Cricket World Cups and more than 100 international events annually at New Zealand Cricket
+• Delivery for three Cricket World Cups and more than 100 international events annually at New Zealand Cricket

-• Establishing the conditions and capability for teams to redesign their own work in complex operating systems, including reducing a 700-step workflow to 25 steps
+• Built the conditions and capability for teams to redesign their own work in complex operating systems, including reducing a 700-step workflow to 25 steps

 • The first rūnanga–local council māhinga kai partnership model in the South Island, later replicated regionally.